ovirahman/bangladesh/README.md

 <img src="man/figures/README-partial_map-2.png" style="display: block; margin: auto;" />

-To search for a area within the provided names for administrative regions we can apply the `bd_search()` function.
-The result can also include cecntroids for those areas.
+To search for an area within the provided names for administrative regions we can apply the `bd_search()` function.
+The result can also include centroids for those areas.

 ``` r
 amtali <- bd_search("amtali", level = "union", as.is = T, coordinates = T)